Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The Generalized Mutually Best Pairs condition

 The claim follows from the fact that DA, the school-proposing DA and IA all produce an envyfree allocation in equilibrium \citep{roth1984misrepresentation, ergin2006games}. \end{proof}

 Proposition \ref{GMBP} does not claim that DA produces the same allocation as TTC.
-The reason is that the simplification process removes trading opportunities for TTC.
-However, if the original market satisfies the GMBP condition, then we can prove the stronger claim that TTC, student-proposing DA, school-proposing DA and IA, all produce the same allocation.
+The reason is that the simplification process can remove trading opportunities for TTC.
+However, if the original market satisfies the SMBP condition, then we can prove the stronger claim that TTC, student-proposing DA, school-proposing DA and IA, all produce the same allocation.
 In order words, the choice of the algorithm is second order.

-\begin{proposition}[\textbf{Irrelevance of the algorithm}] If $\mathcal{E}=(\succ,P\ ,q)$ satisfies the sequential mutually best pairs condition, then TTC, DA, the school-proposing DA and IA yield the same allocation and this allocation is both efficient and envyfree. \end{proposition}
+\begin{proposition}[\textbf{Irrelevance of the algorithm}] If $\mathcal{E}=(\succ,\ P,\ q)$ satisfies the sequential mutually best pairs condition, then TTC, DA, the school-proposing DA and IA yield the same allocation and this allocation is both efficient and envyfree. \end{proposition}

-\begin{proof} We simply need to show that TTC yields the same outcome as DA.
-Note that in the execution of the TTC, whenever a student points to a school, the school has $k$ remaining seats, and the student is among the top $k$ students in the school's priority, they will be assigned to that school.
-This is precisely what happens in the execution of the TTC when the market satisfies the sequential mutually best pairs condition.
-Indeed, in the first step student $1$ points to $s_{(1)}$ and they are among the top $q_{s_{(1)}}$ students in the school's priority.
-When we remove student $1$ from the market, then student $2$ points to $s_{(2)}$ and they are among the top $q^2_{s_{(2)}}$ students in the school's priority.
-And so on, and so forth, for the rest of the students. \end{proof}
+\begin{proof} Consider the allocation produced by the reordering of students and schools associated with the definition of SMBP: $(i_1, s_{(1)})$, $(i_2, s_{(2)})$, ..., $(i_n, s_{(n)})$.
+Since $\mathcal{E}$ satisfies SMBP, this allocation corresponds to the DA outcome.
+Proposition 1 from \cite{dur2022characterization} shows that, for any school choice market, every student $i$ weakly prefers their assignment under TTC to any school $s$ for which $i$ is among the highest $q_s$ priority students.
+The proof proceeds by iteration.
+Take student $i_1$.
+Given that $i_1$ is among the top $q_{s_{(1)}}$ students in school $s_{(1)}$'s priority list, then $i_1$'s assignment under TTC is weakly preferred to $s_{(1)}$.
+As $s_{(1)}$ is $i_1$'s top choice, $i_1$ is assigned to $s_{(1)}$ under TTC.

+Now consider $i_2$.
+By definition, they are among the top $q_{s_{(2)}}-1_{\{s_{(2)} = s_{(1)}\}}$ students in school $s_{(2)}$'s priority list, so their assignment under TTC must be weakly preferred to $s_{(2)}$.
+By definition also, we know that $s_{(2)} \succeq s_{(k)}$, $k>2$.
+So by the application of Proposition 1 from \cite{dur2022characterization}, student $i_2$ must be assigned to school $s_{(2)}$ or (if $s_{(1)} \succ_{i_{2}} s_{(2)}$) to $s_{(1)}$ under TTC.
+We can rule out this second possibility since, by the previous argument, $i_1$ \textit{must} be assigned to $s_{(1)}$ under TTC and, if $s_{(2)} \neq s_{(1)}$, it means that school $s_{(1)}$ had only one seat.
+Continuing the process for each student, we can see that every student $i_k$ is assigned to $s_{(k)}$ under TTC, like under DA. \end{proof}

-A natural question that arises is to what extent GMBP is also necessary.
+A natural question that arises is to what extent GMBP is also necessary for DA to be efficient.
 The answer is negative.
 There are school choice markets where efficiency and envyfreeness are compatible, yet they do not satisfy GMBP as Example \ref{example:not-necessary} illustrates.

 \begin{example} Consider the following market with preferences and priorities as follows (all schools have unit capacity):